Share live objects from your Clojure REPL

 3

-Your REPL opens an outbound WebSocket to the cloud proxy.
-It gets a public URL at yourname.clojure.net.
+Your REPL opens an outbound WebSocket to the cloud proxy and receives an ephemeral public URL.
 No ports to open, no server to deploy.

 Browse your loaded namespaces